Join CWRU EMS

 What does a general member do?

 General members are welcome to attend our weekly meetings, Squad Education and Training (SET) and Operations and Planning (OPs).
 At SET, a guest speaker or executive board member will present on a topic related to prehospital care or emergency medicine.
 OPs is our weekly executive board meeting and is open to all members.
 General members may have additional opportunities; these opportunities will be in the weekly newsletter.

 What is the time commitment?

 The time commitment will change as you move forward in CWRU EMS.
 As an EMT student, you will have three four-hour class/lab sessions a week, along with homework, ER clinicals, and ridealong time.
 You should expect to devote a significant amount of time to this course.
-After you complete your course (or if you join as an EMT), you will have semesterly hour requirements for shift time that will increase yearly, starting at 50 hours a week.
+After you complete your course (or if you join as an EMT), you will have semesterly hour requirements for shift time that will increase yearly, starting at 50 hours per semester.
 You will also be expected to continuously train and review your skills.